Galaxy interactions in filaments and sheets: insights from EAGLE simulations

 The EAGLE simulation \citep{eagle16} is a hydrodynamical simulation that studies the galaxy formation and evolution in a cosmological volume.
-It describes the formation of large-scale structures as well as the formation of galaxies by gas falling into the dark matter halos and their subsequent cooling and condensation.
-It would be interesting to study the SFR and colour of the major pairs in filaments and sheets using EAGLE simulations.
-In observations, the galaxy pairs are usually identified by employing simultaneous cuts on the projected separation and the rest frame velocity difference of the galaxies.
+It describes the formation of galaxies by gas falling into the dark matter halos and their subsequent cooling and condensation.
+It would be interesting to study the colour and star formation rate in the major pairs in filaments and sheets using EAGLE simulations.
+In observations, the galaxy pairs are usually identified by applying simultaneous cuts on the projected separation and the velocity difference of the galaxies in the rest frame.
 However, all these pairs may not be undergoing interactions.
 Some of the pairs identified in observations may not be close in three dimensions due to the chance superposition in the high-density regions like groups and clusters \citep{alonso04}.
 Also, we can not construct a mock catalogue for the observational sample of galaxy pairs used in \citet{das23} due to the smaller volume of the EAGLE simulations.
 So we decided to use the real-space positions of galaxies available in simulation to identify the major pairs.
 This would avoid any errors in identification of galaxy pairs due to the projection effects.
 We identify the geometric environments of galaxy pairs using the local dimension \citep{sarkar09}.
 Our primary aim of this work is to study the interaction induced star formation in filaments and sheets using EAGLE simulations.
-This would help us to asses the roles of the large-scale structures like filaments and sheets in galaxy evolution.
+This would help us to asses the roles of the filaments and sheets in galaxy evolution.

-We organize the paper as follows: we describe the data and the method of analysis in Section 2 and present the results and conclusions in Section 3.
+We organise the structure of the paper as follows: we describe the data and the method of analysis in Section 2 and present the results and conclusions in Section 3.